svsticky/sadserver/README.md

 should be used that bootstraps the server.
 It installs Ansible's dependencies, and sets up a non-root user for Ansible to use.
-A playbook should be applied to a host by means of a wrapper script around `ansible-playbook`, that posts progress notifications to the committee's Slack team, among a few other things.
+A playbook should be applied to a host by means of a wrapper script around `ansible-playbook`, that posts progress notifications to the committee's Discord team, among a few other things.

 After the bootstrapping, the main playbook can be run to completely set up the server.
 The main playbook can be applied in the same way as the bootstrap